What is data management in cyber security?

 Preventing data breaches

-Preventing data breaches is a critical aspect of data management in cybersecurity, involving proactive measures such as encryption, threat detection, and security controls to mitigate risks and protect sensitive information.
+Preventing data breaches is essential for effective data management in cybersecurity.
+This involves proactive steps like encryption, threat detection, and strong security controls to minimise risks and protect sensitive information.

 Challenges of data management in cyber security